Wireless Alarms Vs Hard Wired?

 If batteries are left to run low, the responsiveness of wireless keypads and devices can decrease.
 However, this should never happen as the control panel will alert you to low batteries and system maintenance before issues arise.
 Hence the importance of an annual maintenance contract*.

 Hard wired systems always perform well unless there's a system fault.
 However both systems perform as well as each other and have to in order to meet EN 50131 British Standards.

-Which is easier to extend?
+Which is easier to extend/add to?

-Are they pet friendly?
+Are they both pet friendly?

 Can I temporarily remove the devices?

 Need to remove the motion detector to wallpaper or take off the door contact to paint a door frame?
 No problem with a wireless system.
 A tamper warning should alert you when you do this but entering your master code will silence any internal sirens.
 Once the decorating is done, simply fix the device back in place.